 Office of Personnel Management (OPM) regulations implementing PCA require OMB approval of agency plans to pay bonuses.
-OPM regulations implementing the PCA are published in 5 C.F.R.
-595. OMB is collecting data on PCA program operation and Federal physician recruitment and retention to ensure consistent government-wide implementation and to evaluate the effectiveness of the PCA program.
+OPM regulations implementing the PCA are published in 5 CFR 595.

+OMB is collecting data on PCA program operations, as well as on Federal physician recruitment and retention.
+These data help ensure consistent government-wide implementation and also are used to evaluate the effectiveness of the PCA program.